 Is my nanny an independent contractor or self-employed?

 For example, a small business owner may enlist a graphic designer to create a new logo for their company.
-The owner may give details on how they want the logo to look and colors to incorporate as well as a deadline for the work to be completed.
-But the graphic designer controls the creative process, uses their own software programs to work on the logo, and works on the project at times they determine.
+The owner may provide details on how they want the logo to look and the colors to incorporate, as well as a deadline for completing the work.
+But the graphic designer controls the creative process, uses their own software to work on the logo, and works on the project at times of their choosing.

 That graphic designer could be classified by that small business owner as an independent contractor.